pyroutes/pyroutes.github.com/_sphinx/reference/response.rst

      1. Absolute path redirects: When you want do redirect to outside your application.
      2. Root App relative redirect: If you want your redirection relative to the root application path
+     3. Current URL relative redirect: If you want your redirection relative to the current URL value

-If Your application is deployed on http://server/apps/myapp, a Redirect("/some/path") actually will generate a redirect to "/apps/myapp/some/path".
+If your application is deployed on http://server/apps/myapp, a Redirect("/some/path") actually will generate a redirect to "/apps/myapp/some/path".
 And a Redirect("/some/path", absolute_path=True) will return a redirect to "/some/path".
+Similar to this, if you want to redirect relative to the current URL value, you should return Redirect("some/path").

 HttpException objects
 ---------------------